dowjones/dj-dna-streams-python/README.rst

     export SUBSCRIPTION_ID="ABC1234567889"

-To be clear, the code above is the command line expression for setting this environment variable on Mac OSX.
+The code above is the command line expression for setting this environment variable on Mac OSX.
 Other operating systems might have a slightly different techniques for setting environment variables on the command line.

 2. Using the configuration file.
 ###################################################################